Lamborghini: Concept vehicles

-Throughout its history, Lamborghini has envisioned and presented a variety of concept cars, beginning in 1963 with the very first Lamborghini prototype, the 350GTV.
+Throughout its history, Lamborghini has envisioned and presented a variety of concept cars, beginning in 1963 with the first Lamborghini prototype, the 350GTV.
 Other famous models include Bertone's 1967 Marzal, 1974 Bravo, and 1980 Athon, Chrysler's 1987 Portofino, the Italdesign-styled Cala from 1995, the Zagato-built Raptor from 1996.

 A retro-styled Lamborghini Miura concept car, the first creation of chief designer Walter de'Silva, was presented in 2006.
 President and CEO Stephan Winkelmann denied that the concept would be put into production, saying that the Miura concept was "a celebration of our history, but Lamborghini is about the future.
 Retro design is not what we are here for.
-So we won’t do the [new] Miura.”
+So we won't do the [new] Miura."

 At the 2008 Paris Motor Show, Lamborghini revealed the Estoque, a four-door sedan concept.
 Although there had been much speculation regarding the Estoque's eventual production, Lamborghini management has not made a decision regarding production of what might be the first four-door car to roll out of the Sant'Agata factory.